daormar/debasher/doc/design_doc_resident.md

   state or of the message stream.
 Recovery re-executes it, so a non-deterministic `process_data` silently diverges from what it did before the crash.
+- **A node sends only inside `process_data`**, in reaction to a message that it receives.
+Unlike the others, the framework enforces this one: `send_data` raises when it is called anywhere else, or from a thread other than the one running `process_data` (decided and done on 2026-09-21).
+What starts the activity of a program is written into an input port from outside (see "source" in the Glossary).
 - **`capture_node_state()` is complete and `restore_node_state()` exact**:
   everything that influences future behavior round-trips through them.
 - **Effects outside the graph are idempotent**: replay re-executes